xkollar/xkollar.github.io/data/posts/2025-12-25-tech-interview.markdown

 </div>

 <div class="speaker a">
 Indeed 😌.
-Even though I like my Fibonacci numbers starting from 0.Now this implementation is not very computationally efficient, is it?
+Even though I like my Fibonacci numbers starting from 0.
+Now this implementation is not very computationally efficient, is it?
 Can we do any better?
 </div>